How Much to Rewire a House?

 Reasons For a House Rewire

-As such, it's best practice to have an electrical inspection of your system every 10-15 years.
-This might seem like an unnecessary cost at first, but it can sometimes pinpoint smaller issues that can be resolved quickly and cheaply - and mean that you could go longer between full rewires of your property.
+As such, it's worth having your electrics checked every 10 to 15 years just to be on the safe side.
+This might seem like an unnecessary cost at first, but it can sometimes pinpoint smaller issues that can be resolved quickly and cheaply - avoiding having to completely rewire your house at a later date.

 If you are planning a major renovation to your home (e.g. building an extension or doing a loft conversion) you may want to consult with a qualified electrician to advise on whether a full or partial rewiring job needs to be budgeted for.